We, in India, certainly love our traditional tea, as it has now become one of the most consumed beverages in the country.

 - Ginger – 1 small piece, crushed

-- Sugar – 3 tablespoon or as per your requirement
+- Sugar – 3 tablespoons or as per your requirement

 Note – Since we’re going to use Lemon Juice in it, do not pour milk.
 It will just curdle in minutes and will make your tea undrinkable.